Gambling in the Philippines: Privately owned companies

-Integrated Resorts
+Integrated resorts

-Fitch, in a 2017 report entitled Eye in the Sky Series: Philippines Gaming Jurisdiction Surveillance Monitor, lists the following firms as major participants in the Philippine gambling resorts industry: Travellers International Hotel Group, Bloomberry Resorts Corp., Melco Crown and Belle Corporation and Tiger Resorts.
-Travellers, a joint venture between Genting Hong Kong and local conglomerate Alliance Global was established in the first private casino in the country, Resorts World Manila at the Entertainment City development in Metro Manila.
+Fitch, in a 2017 report titled Eye in the Sky Series: Philippines Gaming Jurisdiction Surveillance Monitor, lists the following firms as major participants in the Philippine gambling resorts industry: Travellers International Hotel Group, Bloomberry Resorts Corp., Melco Crown and Belle Corporation, and Tiger Resorts.
+Travellers, a joint venture between Genting Hong Kong and local conglomerate Alliance Global established the first private casino in the country, Resorts World Manila at the Entertainment City development in Metro Manila.
 Tiger Resorts operates Okada Manila while Bloomberry, Melco Crown and Belle also operate their own casinos in the area.

-Online Gambling
+Online gambling

-Philippine Offshore Gaming Operators, commonly referred to as POGOs, provide a variety of online gaming services to customers outside the Philippines.
-POGOs must be registered and licensed by PAGCOR.
-Online gambling is not available to customers based in the Philippines and websites of such firms are blocked.
-Registered POGOs in the Philippines have grown rapidly by targeting Chinese customers and employing Chinese staff.
-POGOs were first licensed to operate in the Philippines in 2016 coinciding with a period of tighter regulation of casino activity in the Special Autonomous Region of Macau.
-Online gambling remains illegal under Chinese law, but as of June 2019, there were 56 licensed POGOs and an estimated workforce of over 100,000 Chinese citizens in Manila working in this sector.
+President Rodrigo Duterte in 2016 started the Philippine Offshore Gaming Operations (POGO) program to allow online gambling in major cities.
+Under POGO, the state-owned Philippine Amusement and Gaming Corporation issued licenses to be used for service providers to offer online gambling.
+Most of the companies which obtained POGO licenses were Chinese, and their businesses primarily catered to the ethnic Chinese community at-large.
+Gambling is generally illegal in China, but the Chinese domestic consumer market for gambling is significant.

-President of the Philippines Rodrigo Duterte stated that he would seek to close all online gaming firms in the country in 2016.
-However, this statement was followed by a clarification that only those online gambling firms that weren't handled and licensed by PAGCOR were to be closed and considered illegal.
-Those gambling firms online that are handled and licensed by PAGCOR are legal under Philippine law, but owners, operators and staff may face prosecution in other jurisdictions.
 Some online gambling firms under PAGCOR include PhilWeb and DFNN.
-Online gambling entails typical gambling games like poker, blackjack, and roulette but facilitated by a virtual dealer or televised dealer accessed via an online connection.

 Local firm, PhilWeb was known for its E-Games network which was shut down by the government.
 Online POGO registered firms based in the country include Dafabet which serves the Asia Pacific market.
-Dafabet SBOBET and other POGOs are often shirt sponsors of football clubs in the United Kingdom in order to circumvent bans on print or social media advertising in Mainland China.
+Dafabet SBOBET and other POGOs are often shirt sponsors of football clubs in the United Kingdom in order to circumvent bans on print or social media advertising in mainland China.

-Offshore online gambling operators known as POGOs in the Philippines are being purged.
-These offshore online gambling centers are also linked with increased casino and gambling-related crimes in the country.
-As such, there have been demands from within the Philippines to check the growth of Pogos.
+The Chinese government sought to persuade the Philippines to ban online gambling.
+In the view of the Chinese government, online gaming undermines Chinese financial institutions and creates crime and social problems in China.
+The Duterte government did not want to restrain the online gaming industry because of the huge revenues it produced for the state, although after an August 2019 meeting between Duterte and General Secretary of the Chinese Communist Party Xi Jinping, the Philippines increased its raids on illegal gambling operators.
+After the election of presidential election of Bongbong Marcos, the Philippines took a harsher stance against online gambling, and in September 2022, the Philippines Department of Justice announced that it would shut down more than 100 online gambling operators and deport approximately 40,000 Chinese nationals working in the online gambling sector.